Staycations & Cornish Cream Tea

 Those scones look amazing.
 I’ll definitely be entering!

-Jess says
+Jess

 Thanks Christie!
 The scones were VERY good 😀 x

-Sophie Elizabeth says
+2. Sophie Elizabeth avatar

 They look amazing!
 They’re making me hungry when I should be working haha awesome post, great cakes!